What the study found

-What the researchers tested: The researchers equipped 15 older adults’ homes with smart speakers and custom audio recorders to collect in-the-wild audio interaction data over one month.
-Midway through the study, they also deployed a ChatGPT-powered voice assistant to examine how LLM integration changed interaction dynamics during errors.
+The researchers carried out a month-long in-home study with 15 older adults.
+They equipped homes with smart speakers and custom audio recorders to collect in-the-wild audio interaction data, and midway through the study they deployed a ChatGPT-powered voice assistant to examine how large language model integration changed interaction dynamics during errors.

 Key points

-- A ChatGPT-powered voice assistant was added midway through the study to examine the effect of LLM integration.
+- A ChatGPT-powered voice assistant was introduced midway through the month-long study.

-- The authors suggest vocal and verbal responses plus LLM context may help with error prevention and management.
+- Technical improvements using vocal and verbal responses plus large language model context may help prevent and manage errors.

 Disclosure